 Refer to the Bachelor of Arts Regulations and Bachelor of Computer and Information Sciences Regulations.

-Bachelor of Business and Bachelor of Communication Studies (BBus/BCS) Conjoint Programme of Study AK1315
+Bachelor of Business and Bachelor of Communication Studies (BBus/BCS) Conjoint AK1315

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.